Common Law Trademarks

 - Zone of Reputation

 Zone of reputation has to do with how recognizable a mark is within a geographic area.
 Maybe a brand’s operations are in Dallas, but the company is well known—real and potential customers across Texas can identify which goods the trademark promotes.
-In that case, it is possible that common law trademark rights would span the state.
+In that case, it is possible that common law trademark rights would span beyond the region where business operations actually occur.

 - Natural Zone of Expansion